Mount St. Mary's University

-Mount St. Mary's University (The Mount) is a private Roman Catholic university in Emmitsburg, Maryland.
-It includes the largest Catholic seminary in the United States.
-The undergraduate programs are divided between the College of Liberal Arts, the Richard J. Bolte School of Business, and the School of Natural Science and Mathematics.
-The university has over 40 undergraduate majors, minors, concentrations, and special programs.
-It also has bachelor's/master's combinations in partnership with other universities, 8 master's programs, and 6 postgraduate certificate programs.
+Mount St. Mary's University is a private Catholic university in Emmitsburg, Maryland, United States.
+It has the largest Catholic seminary in the United States.
+Undergraduate programs are divided between the College of Liberal Arts, the Richard J. Bolte School of Business, and the School of Natural Science and Mathematics.
+"The Mount" has over 40 undergraduate majors, minors, concentrations, and special programs, as well as bachelor's/master's combinations in partnership with other universities, 8 master's programs, and 6 postgraduate certificate programs.

 History

-Mount Saint Mary's was founded by French émigré Father John DuBois.
-In 1805, Father DuBois bought land near Emmitsburg, Maryland on the mountain that Catholic colonists had christened "St. Mary's Mountain," and laid the cornerstone for Saint-Mary's-on-the-Hill church.
-Parishioners from two local congregations built a one-story, two room log cabin for Father DuBois, and that cabin was the first structure of Mount Saint Mary's.
+Mount Saint Mary's was founded by French émigré John DuBois, a French-born Catholic prelate who served as Bishop of New York from 1826 until his death in 1842.
+In 1805, DuBois bought land near Emmitsburg, Maryland on the mountain that Catholic colonists had christened "St. Mary's Mountain," and laid the cornerstone for Saint-Mary's-on-the-Hill church.
+Parishioners from two local congregations built a one-story, two room log cabin for DuBois, and that cabin was the first structure of Mount Saint Mary's.
 The church was completed in 1807.
-Father DuBois first opened a boarding school for children.
+DuBois first opened a boarding school for children.
 Then, in 1808, the Society of St. Sulpice closed Pigeon Hill, its preparatory seminary in Pennsylvania, and transferred all the seminarians to Emmitsburg.
 This marked the official beginning of Mount St. Mary's.
-Father DuBois was appointed president of the college.
-Father Simon Bruté, whom President John Quincy Adams called "the most learned man of his day in America," joined Mount St. Mary's as teacher and vice-president in 1812.
+DuBois was appointed president of the college.
+Simon Bruté, whom President John Quincy Adams called "the most learned man of his day in America," joined Mount St. Mary's as teacher and vice-president in 1812.
 The small faculty of Mount St. Mary's strove to offer a full high school and college course to lay students and potential priests and developed Mount St. Mary's into "one of the most important ecclesiastical institutions of the country."
-DuBois Hall, named for Father DuBois, was completed in 1826 in what had been a swampy thicket on the mountain.
+DuBois Hall, named for DuBois, was completed in 1826 in what had been a swampy thicket on the mountain.
 The first charter for a university was obtained in 1830.
 Until the early 1900s, Mount St. Mary's also acted as a boarding school.
 Some remnants of the boarding school, such as Bradley Hall (one of the oldest buildings on campus), still exist.
 The Mount was known as Mount Saint Mary's College and Seminary until June 7, 2004, when the name was changed to Mount Saint Mary's University.